← Blog

 Peptide Storage Guide: How to Keep Your Research Peptides Stable

 Improper storage is one of the most common causes of peptide degradation in research settings.
-Even high-purity, research-grade peptides will lose potency and structural integrity if exposed to heat, moisture, light, or repeated temperature changes.
-This guide covers everything you need to know to keep your peptides stable from delivery through to use.
+Even high-purity, research-grade peptides will lose potency if exposed to heat, moisture, light, or repeated temperature changes.

 All peptides on this site are supplied as lyophilised powder unless otherwise stated.
 Follow these storage guidelines to maintain research integrity.